hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/built-in-fields.md

 ### Power select field props

+The props specific to this field are shown with their default values below.

 {{docs-snippet name="powerSelect-field-options.js"}}

+The above props are in addition to the generic field props shown with their default values below.

+{{docs-snippet name="generic-field-settings.js" title="Default generic field settings and their values"}}

 Note also that if passed, value of `placeholder` will display as the placeholder in the select box until an option is selected.